What is MABEL?

-What will be the advantages of using MABEL?
+What are the advantages of using MABEL?

-- Enhanced collaboration among content creators and content users;
+Enhanced collaboration among content creators and content users;

-- Faster, more powerful access to digital content;
+Faster, more powerful access to digital content;

-- Support for vibrant marketing, publishing, outreach, and creative works;
+Support for vibrant marketing, publishing, outreach, and creative works;

-- A reliable, sustainable platform for long-term stewardship of digital assets;
+A reliable, sustainable platform for long-term stewardship of digital assets;

-- More efficient use of institutional resources;
+More efficient use of institutional resources;

-- Efficiencies in sharing content with internal and external constituencies.
+Efficiencies in sharing content with internal and external constituencies.

-Who will be able to use MABEL?
+Who can use MABEL?

 I have a question.
 Who can I speak to?